OfficeDev/microsoft-teams-sample-auth-node/README.md

 ## Getting started

-Follow the setup instructions in the [Microsoft Teams Sample (Node.JS)](https://github.com/OfficeDev/microsoft-teams-sample-complete-node), under [Steps to see the full app in Microsoft Teams](https://github.com/OfficeDev/microsoft-teams-sample-complete-node#steps-to-see-the-full-app-in-microsoft-teams), applying it to the code in this sample.
-The instructions in that project walk you through the following steps:

-1. Set up a tunneling service such as [ngrok](https://ngrok.com/).
-1. Creating a bot registration.
-1. Configure the app so it runs as the registered bot.
-1. Create an app manifest (follow the "Manual" instructions) and sideload the app into Microsoft Teams.
+1. Install some sort of tunnelling service.
+These instructions assume you are using ngrok: https://ngrok.com/
+1. Begin your tunnelling service to get an https endpoint.
+For this example ngrok is used.
+Start an ngrok tunnel with the following command (you'll need the https endpoint for the bot registration):<br>

+    ```bash
+    ngrok http 3978 --host-header=localhost
+    ```

-After that register the bot with Azure Bot Service, following the instructions [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).
+1. Register a bot with Azure Bot Service, following the instructions [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).
+1. While registering the bot, use `https://<your_ngrok_url>/api/messages` as the messaging endpoint.
+    > NOTE: When you create your bot you will create an App ID and App password - make sure you keep these for later.

 > **IMPORTANT**: Do not use the legacy Bot Framework portal, nor App Studio, to create the bot.
-Your bot MUST be registered with Azure Bot Service to use the authentication functionality provided by Azure Bot Service.
+Your bot MUST be registered with
+> Azure Bot Service to use the authentication functionality provided by Azure Bot Service.

+1. Create an app manifest.
+Navigate to the file, manifest/manifest.json - Change:
+    1. <<REGISTERED_BOT_ID>> (there are 3) change to your registered bot's app ID
+    1. <<BASE_URI_DOMAIN>> (there are 5) change to your https endpoint from ngrok excluding the "https://" part
+    1. Save the file and zip this file and the bot_blue.png file (located next to it) together to create a manifest.zip file

 ## Setup